Industrial Sales: After a Blizzard, What’s a Fair Price for a Shovel?

-That’s the headline from an article in the HBR Blog Network (a service of the Harvard Business Review).
+That’s the headline from an article in the HBR Blog Network (a service of the Harvard Business Review), one that has application to industrial sales.
 To find the article Click Here.

 The writer, Rafi Mohammed, asks, “Suppose you own a hardware store.
 There’s been a heavy snowfall throughout the night and you know the moment your store opens at 8AM, the limited supply of snow shovels will sell out.
 Should you raise your price?”